Hertfordshire 11 Plus Tuition

 Buckinghamshire, Slough, Reading and Kendrick 11 Plus mock exams in Amersham, Beaconsfield, Earley, Langley, High Wycombe and Stoke PogesGet exam ready with Marie Redmond Tuition® 11 Plus Mock Exams for the Buckinghamshire, Kendrick, Slough and Reading exams.
 Our SW Herts 11 Plus mock exams will be available from 2025.

-Students who sat our mock exams in 2023 said they were very similar to the actual tests, which made them feel prepared and confident when sitting the exam.
+Students who sat our mock exams in 2025 said they were very similar to the actual tests, which made them feel prepared and confident when sitting the exam.

-Herts 11 Plus tuition costs
+Herts 11 Plus Tuition Fees

-We offer a straightforward monthly payment plan for our Herts 11+ tuition courses, which you can see on our Bushey course fees page.
+We offer a straightforward monthly payment plan for our Herts 11+ tuition courses, which you can see on our Bushey 11+ course fees page.
 Many parents take advantage of the government's Tax-Free Childcare scheme to save 20% on their fees.

 Our South West Herts 11 Plus Tuition Courses prepare pupils for all aspects of the Hertfordshire 11 Plus exam